 Root rot happens when you water your plants too much, and this is really bad for a ponytail palm.
-You can try to save a ponytail palm that is showing signs of root rot, but it might not always end well.
+You can try to save one that is showing signs of root rot, but it might not always end well.

-The only way to bring a ponytail palm back when it’s experiencing rot like this is to stop watering and to try to dry it out.
+The only way to bring one back when it’s experiencing rot like this is to stop watering and to try to dry it out.
 Often, it’s already going to be too late by the time you have noticed root rot and stem rot.

 7 – Dehydration